Generic Name: lanreotide (lan-REE-oh-tide)

 Tell your doctor if you have ever had any unusual or allergic reaction to lanreotide or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of lanreotide injection in the pediatric population.
-Safety and efficacy have not been established .
+Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of lanreotide in the elderly.
-However, elderly patients are more likely to have age-related kidney problems or liver problems, which may require an adjustment in the dose for patients receiving lanreotide .
+However, elderly patients are more likely to have age-related kidney or liver problems, which may require caution and an adjustment in the dose for patients receiving lanreotide injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.